Warner Dearns: International career

 On June 25, 2022, he made his first start for Japan against Uruguay.
 On October 29 of the same year, he scored his first try against New Zealand.

 In May 2023, he was called up again to the national squad for the 10th Rugby World Cup, but due to multiple injuries sustained in training camp, he was unable to play in the five pre-World Cup matches in Japan.
-However, he did represent Japan at the Rugby World Cup 2023 in France, playing in all pool matches.
+However, he did represent Japan at the Rugby World Cup 2023 in France, playing in all pool matches, scoring a try in his first game vs Chile in the 79th minute.

 He scored two tries against Canada on August 25, 2024, and was named Player of the Match.